dblock/slack-gamebot/README.md

 ![](screenshots/lost_to.gif)

-You can also record scores and record lost matches with multiple players.
+You can also record scores and record lost matches without a challenge including with multiple players.

 ```
 gamebot lost to @WangHoe @ZhangJike with @DengYaping 5:21